vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ## Response times

 <br>
 When you send your first text message, it may take a few seconds to get your first response.
 But after that responses are much faster.
+This is becuase once a model is loaded Ollama keeps it in memory for a specified time (set to 5min).

 Similarly when you submit an image or a pdf, the response time to the first message may take a while.
 But subsequent responses are faster.

 Therefore, please be patient for the first response.